dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0205.md

 Login::attach().
 When update() is called, it checks that the provided Observable object is the correct

-255

-Chapter 11 ■ performing and representing tasks

 reference.
 It then calls a Template Method: doUpdate().
 I can now create a suite of LoginObserver objects, all of which can be secure they are working with a Login object and not just any old Observable:

 // listing 11.30